AFObject/AFObject/README.md

 🔭 I am interested in the Swift Programming Language, and I've developed some macOS applications with Swift.
 I am currently working on project [C+++ IDE](https://www.github.com/23786/Cppp-IDE), which is an IDE for competitive programming on macOS.

-💬 My blog website is at <https://www.nsobjectzyx.tk/>.
+💬 My blog website is at <http://nsobjectzyx.oier.cloud/> (new) and <http://www.nsobjectzyx.tk/> (old).

+🏫 I am currently busy with my studies, so the contribution frequency is low, but I will continue coding when I am free~

 📫 My accounts on competitive-programming sites: